-The City of Kawartha Lakes currently has a variety of online information about active transportation and trails, including pages on the main municipal site Kawarthalakes.ca, and on the City's tourism page at explorekawarthalakes.com.
+The City of Kawartha Lakes currently has a variety of online information about active transportation and trails, including pages on the main municipal site at Kawarthalakes.ca, and on the City's tourism page at explorekawarthalakes.com.

 The City's tourism department also produces a Cycling Routes Map which focuses on rural touring bike routes and highlights key destinations for touring cyclists.
-These resources provide a strong base for the City to build upon, and to remain relevant they should be regularly promoted, maintained, with content updated on a regular basis; at least annually, and more often as appropriate.

-Every effort should be made to ensure that the information presented in print or online promotional formats is up to date and reflective of the appropriate routing, facility and use information.
+These resources provide a strong base for the City to build upon, and to remain relevant they should be regularly promoted and maintained, with effort made to ensure that the information presented in print or online promotional formats is up to date and reflective of the appropriate routing, facility and use information

-As the ATMP network is implemented, and growth occurs in the municipality, there will be opportunity to update existing maps and resources with new facilities as they are improved, and to provide more resources for localized, utilitarian cycling, such as through the development of a Lindsay cycling map.
-New and updated mapping and resources should be coordinated between the Planning and Development and the Parks and Recreation departments to ensure they reflect both on and off-road facilities, and for multiple trip purposes, including recreational as well as utilitarian and commuting trips.
+As the ATMP network is implemented, and growth occurs in the municipality, there will be opportunity to update existing maps and resources with new facilities as they are improved, and to provide more resources for localized. utilitarian cycling, such as through the development of a Lindsay cycling map.
+New and updated mapping and resources should be coordinated between the Planning and the Parks and Recreation departments to ensure they reflect both on and off-road facilities, and for multiple trip purposes, including recreational as well as utilitarian and commuting trips.